 Growing up, I remember my mother had a reproduction Van Gogh painting in our kitchen of one of Vincent van Gogh’s sunflower paintings.
 His sunflower painting is some of his most famous paintings and what many people know him for.

 We know that Vincent van Gogh loved Sunflowers, so it is no surprise that he painted them a lot and surrounded and decorated his studio with Sunflower pictures.
-Van Gogh did not just paint one Sunflower picture, but plenty of them.
+Van Gogh painted not just one Sunflower picture but plenty of them.
+Vincent spoke about his Sunflower paintings in many of his letters to his brother Theo.
+Below are reasons why Vincent Van Gogh loved the Sunflowers and what the sunflower paintings meant to him.

 Vincent Van Gogh Loved Sunflowers